 SUPPLIES FOR VALENTINE’S DAY SHIRT

 - Cotton shirt

 HOW TO USE THE HEART BREAKER VALENTINE CUT FILE

 The heart breaker valentine cut file is located in the resource library which is available to my email subscribers.
-If you are not subscribed, you can sign up at the bottom of this post.

 Using your Silhouette or Cricut, cut out the file heat transfer vinyl.
 Make sure to mirror the cut file before cutting.
 My favorite heat transfer vinyl (HTV) is Siser Easyweed.
 I find that it sticks really well and holds up well in the wash.
 I like to use this brand of HTV for all my projects.
 If you want your design to look like mine, you will have to cut out multiple colors of vinyl.

 Once the file is cut, weed the excess vinyl.
 The great thing about HTV is that you don’t need transfer tape.
 The vinyl is stuck to a carrier sheet so all you do is flip it over and iron/heat press it to your shirt.

 Center your vinyl design onto the shirt and place a pressing mat inside the shirt.
 Set the Cricut Easy Press to 315 degrees and 30 seconds.
 Place the Easy Press on the design for 30 seconds.
 The Easy Press will beep when the time is up.
 Remove the Easy Press from the shirt and peel off the carrier sheet while it is still warm.

 If using an iron, set your iron to the cotton setting and turn the steam off.
 Place a piece of parchment paper over your design and iron for 20 seconds.
 If your design is larger than the iron, iron one portion of the design at a time.
 Check to see if the design has adhered to the shirt.
 If it has not, replace the parchment paper and iron again.